What makes you SHINE as a photographer?

 Here are 3 ways I use a basket for prop posing to get different looks:

-1. Switch between angles
+1. Switch Between Angles

 A small change in shooting angle will highlight different parts of your basket.
 Look at the 2 images below – they each have their own character.